ikhlestov/ikhlestov.github.io/posts/rbm-based-autoencoders-with-tensorflow/index.rst

 .. type: text
 .. author: Illarion Khlestov

 Recently I try to implement RBM based autoencoder in tensorflow similar to RBMs described in `Semantic Hashing <http://www.cs.utoronto.ca/~rsalakhu/papers/semantic_final.pdf>`__ paper by Ruslan Salakhutdinov and Geoffrey Hinton.
 It seems that with weights that were pre-trained with RBM autoencoders should converge faster.
 So I've decided to check this.

+..
+TEASER_END

 This post will describe some roadblocks for RBMs/autoencoders implementation in tensorflow and compare results of different approaches.
 I assume reader's previous knowledge of tensorflow and machine learning field.
 All code can be found in `this repo <https://github.com/ikhlestov/rbm_based_autoencoders_with_tensorflow>`__